perebaj/jjhandbook/notes/RESTAPI/README.md

 You can't improve what you aren't measuring
 ```

-For this reason, I learn to AWAYS have some metrics in my services, and I like to use the following measures:
+For this reason, I learned to AWAYS has some metrics in my services, and I like to use the following measures:

 ## For APIS:

 ### Latency (Histogram)